8 Cloud Contact Center Providers To Know About

 5. Avaya

-Avaya is a cloud contact center provider for businesses of all sizes that want to improve the experiences of their employees and clients.
-To create a full cloud customer care call center, Avaya offers voice and digital channel customer engagement, as well as sophisticated self-service automation.
+Avaya is a cloud contact center provider for businesses of all sizes who want to improve the experiences of their employees and clients.
+It offers voice and digital channel customer engagement, as well as sophisticated self-service automation.

 6. CloudTalk

-But, this cloud contact center provider does come with its advantages.
-For one, it has strong call management features, including voicemail, recording, and queueing.
-You get real-time client cards and other features to help service representatives, as well ass AI-powered advanced call monitoring and analytics.
+But, this contact center software does come with its advantages.
+For one, it has strong call management, including voicemail, recording, and queueing.
+You get real-time client cards and other advanced features to help service representatives, and AI-powered advanced call monitoring and analytics.

 7. Amazon Connect